-A witness to a will should be:
+A witness to a Will should be:

 an adult (i.e. at least 18 years of age); and

-It is important that neither of the people witnessing your signature of your will, nor their spouse or civil partner, receive any sort of benefit under your Will.
+It is important that neither of the people witnessing your signature of your Will, nor their spouse or civil partner, receive any sort of benefit under your Will.

-If at a later date the signing of your will is called into question, the witnesses may be asked about it, and will need to be capable of giving evidence in relation to it.
+If at a later date the signing of your Will is called into question, the witnesses may be asked about it, and will need to be capable of giving evidence in relation to it.
 For this reason, you may consider asking people other than close family members to be witnesses.
 And you’ll need to be sure that those you do ask have sufficient mental capacity to understand what they are doing.

-A blind person cannot be a witness to a will.
+A blind person cannot be a witness to a Will.

 How many can witness?

-You must sign your will in the presence of at least two witnesses, both of whom are present to witness it at the same time.
+You must sign your Will in the presence of at least two witnesses, both of whom are present to witness it at the same time.

-Witnesses and executors
+Witnesses and Executors

 Witnesses and beneficiaries

-If the witness is a professional trustee or executor who benefits from a professional charging clause in the will.
-However, because the definition of professional trustee is rather narrow, it is generally better to avoid, if possible, asking trustees and executors (and their spouses and civil partners) to be witnesses.
+If the witness is a professional Trustee or Executor who benefits from a professional charging clause in the Will.
+However, because the definition of professional Trustee is rather narrow, it is generally better to avoid, if possible, asking Trustees and Executors (and their spouses and civil partners) to be witnesses.
 Doing so may help to avoid complications in the future.

-If the beneficiary only becomes a witness after the date of the will.
-This means that a beneficiary of the original will, who is not also a witness to it, will not lose their benefit under the will if they subsequently witness a codicil – as long as the change being made by the codicil is not one from which they will benefit.
+If the beneficiary only becomes a witness after the date of the Will.
+This means that a beneficiary of the original Will, who is not also a witness to it, will not lose their benefit under the Will if they subsequently witness a codicil – as long as the change being made by the codicil is not one from which they will benefit.

-If, after the will is executed, the witness marries or forms a civil partnership with someone who benefits under the will, the gift left to the beneficiary under the will remains valid.
+If, after the Will is executed, the witness marries or forms a civil partnership with someone who benefits under the Will, the gift left to the beneficiary under the Will remains valid.

-If the will is a privileged will.
+If the Will is a privileged Will.

-Despite the fact that there are some exceptions, they are largely to do with circumstances which have changed after the will has been made.
-As a rule, you should therefore not ask anyone who is going to be a beneficiary to witness your will.
+Despite the fact that there are some exceptions, they are largely to do with circumstances which have changed after the Will has been made.
+As a rule, you should therefore not ask anyone who is going to be a beneficiary to witness your Will.